 With warm water temperatures, reefs hosting an incredible marine life too, plenty to do on land and welcoming inhabitants, Mozambique is a fantastic country to discover.

 Quirimbas Archipelago, in the far north of Mozambique, is home to a recently declared Marine Protected Area, the largest in Africa.
 It includes 27 secluded islands and sand bars stretching for 200km (125 miles).
 They are fringed with coral reefs and mangrove forests.
 While Pemba is the gateway to the archipelago, it is still very underdeveloped and beach lodges in the archipelago are rare and simple.
-Underwater, you’ll discover several marine turtles species, some napoleon wrasse, bump-head parrotfish, morays, nudibranchs and more.
+Underwater, you'll discover several marine turtle species, some napoleon wrasse, bump-head parrotfish, morays, nudibranchs and more.

 Matemo Island: explore the wreck of a hundred years old coal steamer ship.
 There is usually good visibility at this site and you'll get to see Napoleon wrasse, turtles and sometimes even dolphins.